mseminatore/TeslaJS/README.md

 is important for moderating load on the Tesla login servers.
 This is also important if you want to use the library to do server-based data logging.
 It is safer to store an auth token on the server than logon credentials.

-Another feature that I wanted was stateless-ness (achieved via an **options** parameter) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.
+Another feature that I wanted was stateless-ness (achieved via an **options** parameter to API calls) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.

 # API Documentation